CS32200GroupMNH/Document-Sharing-System/README.md

 The SystemManager contains all the methods that query the database since there is a single database connection in the program.

 Updating Membership: Not Working

 Maintaning a List of Taboo Words: Working

 Look at Taboo Words Suggestions: Not Working

 Unlock any Locked Documents: Working

 SU Process Complaints about OUs: Not Working

 Create New Documents: Working

 Invite Other Users: Working

-Document Status as Public, Restricted, Shared, and Private: Working Accept or Deny Invitations from other OUs: Not Working Lock a Shared Document to Update: Working
+Document Status as Public, Restricted, Shared, and Private: Working

+Accept or Deny Invitations from other OUs: Not Working

+Lock a Shared Document to Update: Working

-Update a Locked Document and Remember Who Updated: Working Unlock a Shared Document Locked by him/herself: Working File Complaints to Owner or SU: Working
+Update a Locked Document and Remember Who Updated: Working

+Unlock a Shared Document Locked by him/herself: Working

+File Complaints to Owner or SU: Working

-Owner of Document Processes Complaints: Not Working Unlock Locked Documents that is being updated by others:
+Owner of Document Processes Complaints: Not Working

+Unlock Locked Documents that is being updated by others: Working

-Search Own Files Based on Partial KeyWords:
+Search Own Files Based on Partial KeyWords: Not Working

-Search Information about OUs based on name or interests:
+Search Information about OUs based on name or interests: Not Working

 Read Open Documents: Working

 Retrieve Old Versions: Working

 Complain about Open Documents: Working

 Send Suggestions for Taboo Words: Working

 Apply to be OU: Working

 Creative Feature(Spell Checker): Not Working